 - Taxes will be sent to the county where the vehicle is kept, regardless of whether the tabs are renewed in a different county or online.

 - The state is entitled to recover administrative costs for collection.
 These are taken out of the collections by the state prior to payment so there is no additional transaction between the state and the county.
 Cost of collection has been between .5% and .7% (or 5-7 cents of every $10), though that is based on just five counties and a $5 wheelage tax.
 AMC has contacted the state to learn if all counties can assume similar levels of administrative costs and we will share that information when available.

 How Will the Wheelage Tax Revenue Be Calculated?

-Counties were only able to decide whether or not to levy the wheelage tax for next year, but the $10 amount may not vary.
-Beginning in 2017, the cap will be raised to $20 and counties will have the flexibility to set the amount of the tax anywhere up to the cap.
+- Beginning on January 1, 2018, the cap will be raised to $20 per year and counties will have the flexibility to set the amount of the tax, in whole dollar increments, anywhere up to the cap.

 - Vehicles are taxed in the county that corresponds to the address on the tab statement.
 If the vehicle is kept outside the county (i.e. at the owner’s cabin), the owners can indicate change in the location where the vehicle is kept at the time of tab renewal.